Restoration of Historic Bletchley Park

 - Slideshow and update: Summer 2013

-The Bletchley Park Trust is currently underway with the long-awaited £8 million Heritage Lottery Funded, first phase restoration programme.
-This exciting project will see the transformation of the formerly derelict wartime Codebreaking building, Block C into a vibrant Visitor Centre opening for the enjoyment of visitors in June 2014.
-In addition, the iconic, but currently derelict, Codebreaking Huts 3 and 6 will also be sympathetically restored and fitted with light-touch interpretation for visitors to experience how it was to work in wartime Bletchley Park.
-These images will document this restoration.
+In 2014, the Bletchley Park Trust began work on the long-awaited £8-million Heritage Lottery Funded, first-phase restoration programme.
+This exciting project has seen the transformation of the formerly derelict wartime Codebreaking building, Block C, into a vibrant Visitor Centre opened for the enjoyment of visitors in June 2014.
+The iconic, but once derelict, Codebreaking Huts 3 and 6 were also be sympathetically restored and fitted with light-touch interpretation for visitors to experience how it was to work in wartime Bletchley Park.
+Finally, the landscape was returned to its 1940s appearance enabling visitors to step back in time to the scenery the Codebreakers would have seen.

 Here is more information about the current project and how you can support the on-going Restoration of Historic Bletchley Park.